VC-HB3-Accelerator/.github/English version/for-investors.md

 - Investment capital: 984,000,000 × 70% = 688,800,000 USDT

 **Additional Capital from Receipts:**
-- Receipts from license sales: 70% goes to treasury, then 70% of that to investments
+- Receipts from license sales: 70% goes to treasury (used for investments)
-- Receipts from exits: 70% goes to treasury, then 70% of that to investments
+- Receipts from exits: 70% goes to treasury (used for investments)
-- Profit reinvestment increases investment capital
+- Profit reinvestment increases investment capital over time

 **Average Investment Size per Portfolio Company:**
 - **Pre-seed:** 50,000 - 200,000 USDT